XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 How you meet your `rippled` capacity planning needs depends on how you address these technical factors:

 - The [configuration settings](#configuration-settings) that affect resource utilization
-- The [network and hardware] (#network and hardware) requirements to achieve consistent, good performance across the XRP Ledger network
+- The [network and hardware](#network-and-hardware) requirements to achieve consistent, good performance across the XRP Ledger network

 ## Configuration Settings